Make-Adelaide/makeadelaide.au/README.md

 ### The executive council

-The executive council acts to facilitate the [mandates](MANDATES.md).
+The executive council acts to facilitate the [governance mandates](GOVERNANCE.md).

 ### The emergency council